Jason Derulo: Lawsuit

-In October 2023, singer Emazan Gibson (also known as Emazan Dilan) filed a lawsuit against Derulo alleging quid pro quo sexual harassment, intimidation, and breach of contract.
-According to the suit, Gibson was signed to Derulo's label, Future History, in 2021, and the two began recording music together, with Derulo acting as her "mentor, supervisor, [and] agent".
+In October 2023, singer Emaza Gibson (also known as Emaza Dilan) filed a lawsuit against Derulo alleging quid pro quo sexual harassment, intimidation, and breach of contract.
+According to the suit, Gibson was signed to Derulo’s label, Future History, in 2021, and the two began recording music together, with Derulo acting as her "mentor, supervisor, [and] agent".
 Gibson claims that Derulo was prone to angry outbursts, and that he repeatedly pressured her to drink and have sex with him, though she refused.
-She was dropped from the label in September 2022.
-Derulo's manager Frank Harris, Future History, and Atlantic Records were also named in the lawsuit.
+She was dropped from the label in September of 2022.
+Derulo’s manager Frank Harris, Future History, and Atlantic Records were also named in the lawsuit.

 In April 2024, a California judge dismissed the case based on forum selection clauses in the contracts Gibson had signed with Derulo and Atlantic Records, which stipulated that all disputes must be settled in New York City, and granted the plaintiffs a change of venue.
 Gibson and her lawyers stated their intent to refile the suit in New York.